peilun-he/PDSim/paper.md

 # Summary

 The Schwartz-Smith two-factor model [@schwartz:2000] was commonly used in the pricing of crude oil futures and some other futures in the last two decades.
 In 2016, [@filipovic:2016] introduced a new polynomial diffusion framework which allows a more complicated structure of spot price.
 This framework has been applied to electricity forwards in [@kleisinger:2020], in which the spot price is modelled in a quadratic form of two factors.
-This application aims to estimate futures prices as well as the latent state variables, and provides well-designed visualisations.
-The application is available at [https://github.com/peilun-he/polynomial-diffusion-model-simulation-and-estimation](https://github.com/peilun-he/polynomial-diffusion-model-simulation-and-estimation).
+PDSim aims to estimate futures prices as well as the latent state variables, and provides well-designed visualisations.
+This application is available at [https://github.com/peilun-he/polynomial-diffusion-model-simulation-and-estimation](https://github.com/peilun-he/polynomial-diffusion-model-simulation-and-estimation).

 ## Schwartz-Smith two-factor model